 - A. If any student needs to leave school at any time other than the end of their regular school day (i.e. illness, appointment), he/she must sign-out in the attendance office.
-Parent/guardian contact must be made for approval to leave the building. - B. Students will be allowed to sign back in to school the same day only with a doctor/dental or legal note.
-Students signing-out ill, without a doctor note, may return the next school day. - III.
-Three general types of absences: Documented, Excused and Unexcused. - A. Absences for reasons not expressly identified as "documented absences" are considered "unexcused absences" and are considered chargeable.
+Parent/guardian contact must be made for approval to leave the building. - B. Students will be allowed to sign back in to school the same day only with a doctor/dental or legal note or prior administrator approval. - III.
+Three general types of absences: Documented, Verified and Unverified. - A. Absences for reasons not expressly identified as "documented absences" are considered chargeable.
 A documented absence will not count against the total number of absences.
 To ensure accurate attendance records, it is necessary for all related documentation to be turned in upon the student's return to school.
+Documented absences will not be accepted after two

+(2) school days following the absence.
+The following are considered documented absences for the purposes of this attendance policy:

+- Hospitalization/medical leave

+- Religious obligations

+- Mandatory court appearance

+- Funeral

-Documented absences will not be accepted after two (2) school days following the absence.
-The following are considered documented absences for the purposes of this attendance policy: - Hospitalization/medical leave - Religious obligations - Mandatory court appearance - Funeral - School Activity/Field Trip - B. An excused absence must be verified by the parent or guardian.
-Absences (excused and unexcused combined), may not exceed the (10) absences in a semester, or the student will lose credit and receive a "LC," Loss of Credit, for the final grade (0.0 G.P.A.).
-The following are considered excused absences:
+- B. Absences (verified and unverified combined), may not exceed the (10) absences in a semester, or the student will lose credit and receive a "LC," Loss of Credit, for the final grade (0.0

+G.P.A.).
+The following are considered verified absences:

 - Illness verified by parent

 - Doctor appointment

 - · Pre-arranged family vacations

+- Youth Home

-- Students will receive an excused absence for a class if they arrive 15 minutes late, or depart 15 minutes or more early with permission.
+- Students will receive a verified absence for a class if they arrive 15 minutes late, or depart 15 minutes or more early with permission.

-- Pre-arranged family vacation
+- Suspensions

-- C. An unexcused absence is any absence not verified by a parent or guardian within 48 hours.
+- C. An unverified absence is any absence that has not been verified by parent or guardian within 48 hours.